BuzzFeed Has A Bed Bugs Outbreak And We're All Being Totally Mature About It

 This is the BuzzFeed HQ building in Manhattan.
 It's a nice enough place to work.
 They give you free snacks.

-But what this photo doesn't show you is that this office is also currently home to an infestation of bed bugs.
+But what this photo doesn't show you is that this office is currently home to an infestation of bed bugs.

-'What are bed bugs?,' you ask innocently.
+"What are bed bugs?" you ask innocently.

 Oh, my sweet child.
 So pure.
 Sit down and I'll explain.
 It's quite simple, you see.